-Maoz is an organization that convenes and cultivates leaders from all population groups and sectors of Israeli society, to build trust among decision-makers and creates changes and multi-sector solutions for citizens and systems in four core areas: local governance, health, education, and employment.
-A new initiative will train hundreds of new leaders within southern Israel.
-It will include 10 subject-specific training programs (economic growth; regional recovery; trust between communities) and 10 short-term tailored training programs for southern leaders and professional teams; collectively reaching 500 leaders
+Maoz convenes and cultivates leaders from all sectors of Israeli society, creating a network that builds trust among decision-makers and fosters multi-sector solutions for citizens and systems in four core areas: local governance, health, education, and employment.
+With Jewish Federations' support, their new initiative in southern Israel is training 500 new leaders in economic growth, regional recovery, and collaboration between communities.
+Jewish Federations also supports the new leadership program at Sapir College in collaboration with Atid L'Otef, Maoz, and the Forum of Generals.